horvbalint/surreal-ts/README.md

   - simple literals (eg.: 'foo' | 'bar')
   - complex literals (eg.: object literals)
   - arbitrary nesting
-- Generate an object describing the structure of the tables and other metadata
+- Generates an object describing the structure of the tables and other metadata
-  - append this structure to the output typescript file
+  - appends this structure to the output typescript file
-  - save this structure inside the database
+  - saves this structure inside the database

 ## Compatibility